Probate and Estate Administration Solicitors

 This will depend on the value of the estate and what relatives have survived the deceased.

-We support clients from all over England and Wales with every aspect of probate.
-Whether you need a little help sorting out a straightforward estate or are struggling to deal with more complex issues, we have the assured expertise you need.
+Our probate solicitors support clients from all over England and Wales with every aspect of probate.
+Whether it’s help sorting out an estate or you’re struggling to deal with more complex issues, we have the assured expertise you need.

-Our team’s aim is to make working with us as convenient as possible, so we are happy to speak to you face-to-face, over the phone, via email or using video conferencing.
-We will be happy to visit you in your home, nursing home or in hospital if required.
+Our aim is to make working with us as convenient as possible.
+We are happy to speak to you face-to-face, over the phone, via email or using video conferencing.
+Our lawyers will also be happy to visit you in your home, nursing home or hospital if required.

-Many of our team are members of the Society of Trust and Estate Practitioners (STEP) and several hold the STEP Advanced Certificate in advising vulnerable clients on Wills preparation.
-This means that, no matter your needs, we can provide the right support for you.
+Many of our probate and estate administration team are members of the Society of Trust and Estate Practitioners (STEP).
+Several also hold the STEP Advanced Certificate in advising vulnerable clients on Wills preparation.
+This means that, no matter your needs, our probate lawyers can provide the right support for you.

-Our customers consistently provide positive feedback about our service, with more than 70% of our business coming via referrals from existing clients.
+Our clients consistently provide positive feedback and more than 70% of our business is via referrals from existing clients.

 We are Lexcel accredited by the Law Society, reflecting the strength of our practice management and customer care, and we are independently regulated by the Solicitors Regulation Authority (SRA).

-Whether you need some advice and support to make dealing with a loved one’s estate easier, or want us to handle the whole process for you, our probate solicitors in Bristol and South Gloucestershire are here for you.
+Whether you need some advice and support to make dealing with a loved one’s estate easier or want us to handle the whole process for you, our probate lawyers are here for you.
+We work with clients across Bristol and South Gloucestershire and further afield from our offices in Bedminster, Bishopston, Bristol city centre, Kingswood and Thornbury.